 This gives the result 0.576809919.

-Further details and examples of the Excel Gamma.Dist function are provided on the Microsoft Office website.
+For further details and examples of the Excel Gamma.Dist function, see the Microsoft Office website.

 If you get an error from the Excel Gamma.Dist function this is likely to be one of the following: